Architecture and the Built Environment

 Architecture and Developement Studies

-Architecture and Developement Studies conducts elective, one-semester courses each autumn and spring, for last-year students of Architecture, and of Industrial Design.
+Architecture and Developement Studies conducts elective, one-semester courses each autumn and spring for last-year students of Architecture and Industrial Design.
 They apply a dynamic system’s view in their teaching.

 Building Functions Analysis